 Cell Line Progress

-Genetic Sequencing: What is Genetic Sequencing?
+Genetic Sequencing: What is genetic sequencing?

 The New York Genome Center is doing the Genetic Sequencing for Answer ALS.

-Our Cell lines are already being submitted to the Northeast Amyotrophic Lateral Sclerosis Consortium (NEALS) for distribution to researchers.
+Biosamples (including blood, serum, plasma and cerebrospinal fluid (CSF)) were submitted to the Northeast Amyotrophic Lateral Sclerosis Consortium (NEALS) for distribution to researchers.
 For more information about NEALS and how to access samples for research: https://www.neals.org/for-als-researchers/neals-sample-repository/